-It's the eternal question for graphic designers the world over: 'Something like Helvetica, but not Helvetica'.
+It's the eternal quest for graphic designers the world over: they want something like Helvetica, but not Helvetica.

 Of course, the giant of Swiss typography – which started life as Neue Haas Grotesk, designed by Max Miedinger and Eduard Hoffmann in 1957 – is ubiquitous for a reason.
-It's clean, bold, legible – and safe.
+It's clean, bold, legible – and safe, and is one of the world's best-known professional fonts (opens in new tab).

 There's no doubt that it's a versatile, well-designed typeface.
 But defaulting to it effectively ignores an enormous resource of potential choices that can deliver subtle twists of personality that Helvetica just can't.
-And the fact is, it's not always suitable for every application.
+And it's not always suitable for every application.

 01. Akzidenz Grotesk (opens in new tab)